Define the criteria for the interim successor

 The development of required regulatory disclosures

 A process for determining the compensation for the interim CEO

 Protocols for launching a search for a permanent successor, if needed

 The importance of providing a timely and consistent message to stakeholders is a key reason boards should be prepared with a crisis communications response plan.
-Ideally, press releases for a variety of scenarios should be drafted and ready to use in an emergency.
+Ideally, press releases for a variety of scenarios should be drafted and ready to finalize for an emergency situation.

-In light of the COVID-19 situation, boards and management teams might consider building out succession action plans to include other activities, such as contingency planning for various scenarios, knowledge-sharing, shadowing and any other steps they plan to take to increase their readiness.
+As we saw during the pandemic, business continuity in the face of crisis is critical and preparation is key.
+To that end, boards and management teams should also consider building out succession action plans to include other activities, such as contingency planning for various scenarios, knowledge-sharing, shadowing and any other steps they plan to take to increase their readiness.
 Codifying these activities in a formal plan will help the team to ramp up quickly in an emergency and hold team members accountable for preparation.

 Leadership continuity is essential for business continuity.
 History has proven that unplanned leadership vacancies do occur, so it’s critical that boards stay vigilant in reviewing the company’s succession readiness.
-A well-thought-out plan will avoid the need for directors to “make it up” in the midst of an emergency that attracts immediate and intense stakeholder scrutiny.
+A well-thought-out plan will avoid the need for directors to improvise in the midst of an emergency that attracts immediate and intense stakeholder scrutiny.
 The board and the CEO should together establish a strategy in advance and codify the procedures that will take effect if an emergency occurs.
-The threat to leadership continuity posed by the COVID-19 pandemic suggests that organizations should revisit their emergency succession plan regularly and consider newly relevant issues, such as contingency planning for multiple leadership vacancies.
-As businesses emerge from the current crisis, many boards are likely to revisit their long-term succession plans as their companies may be operating in a new context and some leaders may be rethinking their transition time horizons.
+The threat to leadership continuity in any crisis suggests that organizations should revisit their emergency succession plan regularly and consider newly relevant issues, such as contingency planning for multiple leadership vacancies.